 A few weeks ago when I posted a story about making horsefeather cocktails on Instagram, my inbox lit up with messages asking the same question — “What on earth is a horsefeather?!”

 I always forget that this cocktail, which is ubiquitous around Kansas City and supposedly originated in Lawrence, Kansas, is lesser-known around the rest of the world.
-You guys, it is one of my faves!
-And — fun fact — it’s also the first cocktail that Barclay ever made me when we very first started dating.
-(I knew he was going to be a keeper.) ;)
+But it’s one of my faves!
+And, fun fact, it’s also the first cocktail that Barclay ever made me when we very first started dating. ♡

-A horsefeather is basically just a whiskey version of a Moscow mule, made with your choice of whiskey (we typically use bourbon), ginger beer (the spicier, the better), a squeeze of lime (or lemon), and (unlike a mule) a few generous shakes of bitters.
-And it is delicious.
-We usually keep all four of those ingredients on hand in our kitchen, so it is the perfect impromptu cocktail for a happy hour or a dinner party.
-And it’s always a hit!
+A horsefeather cocktail is basically a whiskey spin on a Moscow mule, made with your choice of whiskey (we typically use bourbon), ginger beer (the spicier, the better), a squeeze of lime (or lemon), and (unlike a mule) a few generous shakes of bitters.
+It is delicious.
+And since usually keep all four of those ingredients on hand in our kitchen, it is also the perfect impromptu cocktail for a happy hour or a dinner party.
+So let’s make a round!

 Begin by gathering your ingredients: